spidasoftware/schema/doc/apis/companyAPI.md

 #### Parameters

 1. `id`: a required company id.
 Can be obtained from Usersmaster.
-2. `params`: a string value representing a list of optional attributes to return with the call.(optional) Attributes currently available are: ["usergroups"]
+2. `params`: a string value representing a list of optional attributes to return with the call.(optional)
+    Attributes currently available are: ["userGroups"]

 **Note: `params` must be URI encoded.